Unfinished

 Description:

-Christopher Columbus Regional Park is a unique urban water park that offers boating, birding, fishing, and much more in two large Tucson lakes.
+Danny Lopez Regional Park is a unique urban water park that offers boating, birding, fishing, and much more in two large Tucson lakes.
 The 13-acre Silverbell Lake is used for both recreational boating and community fishing.
 The smaller Archer Lake is reserved exclusively for remote-controlled model boats.
-The lakes are filled with reclaimed water from the nearby Sweetwater water treatment facility.
-The cool clear water attracts a variety of birdlife, from wintering ducks to great blue herons.
+The lakes are filled with reclaimed water from the nearby Sweetwater treatment facility.
+The cool clear lake water attracts a variety of birdlife, from wintering ducks to great blue herons.

 The park entrance is marked with a large sign along the Santa Cruz riverbed, easily visible from Silverbell Road.
 After driving into the park, the leftmost driveway leads to the main parking lot which includes restrooms, drinking fountains, and information signs.
 This is also the location of the primary boat launch.
 The parking lot, and many of the picnic tables, are shaded with large arrays of solar panels.

-The main attraction of the 230-acre grassy park is the one-mile hiking trail around Silverbell Lake that is ideal for picnicking and birding under mature shade trees and spacious ramadas.
-The trail begins with a paved sidewalk that merges smoothly into a flat packed-earth path that circles Silverbell Lake.
+The main attraction of the 230-acre grassy park is the 1-mile hiking trail around Silverbell Lake that is ideal for picnicking and birding under mature shade trees and spacious ramadas.
+The trail begins with a paved sidewalk that merges smoothly into a flat natural surface that circles Silverbell Lake.

-Other Park attractions include a circular airfield for hobbyists using remote-controlled unmanned aircraft, and a 1-acre, lighted dog park with a fountain, a scrambling area, and a shade ramada.
+Other Park attractions include a circular airfield for flights of remote-controlled model aircrafts, and a 1-acre, lighted dog park with a fountain, a scrambling area, and a shade ramada.
 These park assets have the drawback of noise associated with barking dogs and gas-powered motors.

 Photo Tours by Topic